goldcaddy77/warthog/README.md

 - [richardbmx](https://github.com/richardbmx) - Logo design

 Warthog is essentially a really opinionated composition of TypeORM and TypeGraphQL that uses similar GraphQL conventions to the Prisma project.

-## Contribute

-PRs accepted, fire away!
-Or add issues if you have use cases Warthog doesn't cover.

 ## License